-Diabetic retinopathy is a diabetes-related complication that can lead to progressive damage to the retina of the eye.
-If you have suffered as a result of this and believe it to be the fault of a medical professional, or you believe diagnosis of this condition or diabetes was missed or misdiagnosed, you could make a diabetes negligence claim with Hospital Negligence to help you secure the compensation to which you are entitled.
+If you have suffered complications linked to diabetes and believe it to have been the fault of a medical professional, or you believe diagnosis of diabetes was missed or misdiagnosed, you could make a diabetes compensation claim with Hospital Negligence.
 We can provide the expert guidance you need to ensure the process is as stress-free as possible and gives you the best chance of success.

-If you believe that you developed diabetic retinopathy because of negligent medical care, speak to one of the specialist solicitors at Hospital Negligence Call us today on 0800 014 7481 or fill in our online contact form and we will call you at a convenient time to discuss your claim in more detail.
+If you believe that you developed diabetic retinopathy because of negligent medical care, speak to our specialist solicitors today.
+Call us on 0800 014 7481 or fill in our online contact form and we will call you to discuss your claim in more detail.

 Medical errors that can result in a delayed diagnosis include: